-Bibs, washing of the bibs and footballs, take remaining 20% of the cost.
+Bibs, washing of the bibs and footballs, take the remaining 20% of the cost.

-We share a cost among everybody and flat £3 per game is collected.
+We share a cost among everybody and a flat £3 per game is collected.

 When somebody wants to pay for four games upfront, then I ask for £10.